 What happens when a visitor subscribes?

 If we later receive spam complaints from verified addresses, we'll know the complaints are invalid and your list won't be affected.
-If people at verified addresses complain to other ISP or anti-spam blacklist operators, we can use the verification records to make sure the ISP or blacklist doesn't permanently block your mail.
+If people at verified addresses complain to other ISP or anti-spam blocklist operators, we can use the verification records to make sure the ISP or blocklist doesn't permanently block your mail.

 The message that the recipient receives looks like this:

 We have received a request to subscribe email@example.com to the example.com "ListName" mailing list.

 To protect you from unwanted email, YOU MUST FOLLOW THE INSTRUCTIONS BELOW TO JOIN THE LIST.
 You will not be added if you ignore this message.

 To join the list, visit this Web page:

 If you prefer, you can join by replying to this email message.
 Your reply will be sent to a special address that adds you to the list.
 The text of your reply does not matter and will not be seen by a human being.